What are medical schools looking for in a successful applicant?

 What other health professional careers are there?

-Physical Therapy – this area of medicine involves interacting with patients injured during an accident or suffering with a progressive medical condition to help regain motor function.
-Physical Therapists also help train amputees to walk with prostheses and are involved in the care of stroke victims.
+Physical Therapy – This area of medicine involves interacting with patients injured during an accident or suffering with a progressive medical condition to help regain motor function.
 Many schools also require an interested student to have shadowed and volunteering up to one hundred hours and to possess a valid CPR certificate.
-For more information go to http://www.physicaltherapy.com/.

-Podiatry – focus on this area of medicine allows licensing to prevent, diagnose and treat diseases and disorders of the foot and ankle up to but not including the knee.
-Interestingly, 90% of illnesses initially show changes in this area so it is an important component of the disease process.
+Podiatry – This field focuses on to prevention, diagnosis and treatment disorders of the foot and ankle.
 Podiatrists perform physical examinations, biopsies and can prescribe medications.
-Many are involved in sports and geriatric medicine, where they work alongside and are not distinguished from experts in orthopedists.
+Many are involved in sports and geriatric medicine.
 Students interested in becoming podiatrists should take the MCAT exam.
-For more information go to http://www.aacpm.org/

-Veterinary Medicine – this focuses on all aspects of health in non-human patients including diagnosis, pharmaceuticals and surgery.
+Veterinary Medicine – This field focuses on all aspects of health in non-human patients including diagnosis, pharmaceuticals and surgery.
 Graduates may focus in a variety of areas after taking a further 2-3 years internship in fields ranging from exotic small animals to radiology and anesthesiology.
 Most schools expect entering students to have taken the general record exam (GRE) and to have an excellent G.P.A.
-For more information go to http://www.aavmc.org and http://www.gre.org